NEW AFRUCA PROJECT

 - AFRUCA is the premier charity working to protect and promote the rights of African children in the UK.
 We provide a place for children and young people who have been trafficked to access vital services in a culturally appropriate and adaptive environment.

-- AFRUCA’s Domestic Slavery project forms part of wider Home Office campaign to increase the awareness of the Modern Slavery and increase the number of cases reported to the Modern Slavery Helpline.
+- AFRUCA’s Domestic Slavery project forms part of wider Home Office campaign to increase awareness of the Modern Slavery and increase the number of cases reported to the Modern Slavery Helpline.

 For further information about AFRUCA and our Modern Slavery Project visit: www.afruca.org or email firstname.lastname@example.org